ScenarioHunting/ScenarioHunting/README.md

 ## Features
 * **Template Studio:** The builtin code editor for repl driving test templates
 * **Scenario Builder:** Helps scenario hunters build abstract visual scenarios by clicking on widgets on the whiteboard.
-* **Scenario Compiler:** The backend component that compiles the abstract scenario to concrete test code based on template of choice.
+* **Scenario Compiler:** The backend component that translates the abstract scenario to concrete test code based on the template of choice.